VolvoGroup/dymoval/README.md

 **Dymoval**  (**DY**namic **MO**del **VAL**idation) is a Python package for  *validating models* and *analyzing datasets*.

-Dymoval validates models against some user-provided dataset regardless of their format (DNN, transfer function, ODE, etc.) and the tool  used for developing them (Simulink, Modelica, etc.).
+Dymoval validates models against some user-provided dataset regardless of the models format (*DNN, transfer function, ODE,* etc.) and the tool used for developing them (*Simulink, Modelica,* etc.).
-If your development process is done in a CI/CD environment, then dymoval's functions can be easily included in a development pipeline to test your changes.
+If your development process is done in a CI/CD environment, dymoval's functions can be easily included in a development pipeline to test your changes.
+It can be also used to unit-test your models.

 Dymoval further provides a number of functions for dataset analysis and manipulation.